tolicodes/articles/wip/api-scraping.md

 #### Retrying
 A lot of times, even when we handle Rate limiting correctly, the server may fail some of our requests.
 We want to have an effective retry strategy.

 For this we have to slightly edit our `process` function.
-It will still run a `while` loop
+It will still run a `while` loop.
+It will be in charge of calling `processNextItem` which queues up the next function, which passes it off to `runFunction`.

+`runFunction` waits

 ```
 async runFunction(func, promise, tryNumber  =  0) {
   if (this.waitBetweenRequests) {
     await  wait(this.waitBetweenRequests);
   }

   if (this.blocked) {
     await this.block;
   }

   try {